Classic car restoration process

 Once the body shell has been fully repaired, the body is sprayed in primer to protect the shell and prepare it for paint.
 We also spray any exposed areas (underbody, wheelarches, underneath wings) with stonepaint for ultimate protection – this ensures the best possible prevention against rust and corrosion.

-We are able to mix any number of paint colours up in-house, this gives our customers free reign to choose what colour they would like their classic car re-painted in.
+We are able to mix any number of paint colours up in-house, this gives our customers free rein to choose what colour they would like their classic car re-painted in.

 Once the paint process has been completed, we will usually install the wiring first (after thoroughly checking it & repairing/replacing where necessary).
 This is shortly followed by the fitting of all the major mechanical components such as steering, brakes, suspension & engine.
 Where required, we will either refurbish or replace any worn or damaged parts.